 Certification Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley, Act of 2002
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-The undersigned, the President and Chief Executive Officer of Post Holdings, Inc. (the "Company"), hereby certifies that, to his knowledge on the date hereof:
+The undersigned, the President and Chief Executive Officer of Post Holdings, Inc. (the "Company"), hereby certifies, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to his knowledge on the date hereof:

-- (a) the quarterly report on Form 10-Q for the period ended December 31, 2022, filed on the date hereof with the Securities and Exchange Commission (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (b) information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (a) the quarterly report on Form 10-Q for the period ended June 30, 2023, filed on the date hereof with the Securities and Exchange Commission (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (b) information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: February 3, 2023 By: /s/ Robert V. Vitale
+Date: August 4, 2023 By: /s/ Robert V. Vitale